Substra/substrafl/docs/technical/task_execution.rst

 Task execution
 ===============

-For the task to execute, the first step is to submit the algos to Connect.
+For the task to execute, the first step is to submit the algos to Substra.
 Then we define the tasks and submit a compute plan of tasks.

 To submit the algo, we: